pollywoggles/OneOnOneAnim/README.md

 [bootstrap](http://getbootstrap.com/) is used in Index.html (it can also be used in future html views).
 However, it can be safely removed.
 It does not (yet) have any dependencies.

-Less has been added, but is not being used.
+[Less.js](scripts/libs/less) has been added, but is not being used.

 [all javascript libraries](scripts/libs)